One More Sleep

-"One More Sleep" is a song recorded by British singer Leona Lewis for her first Christmas album and fourth studio album, Christmas, with Love (2013).
-It was written by Lewis in collaboration with Richard "Biff" Stannard, Iain James, Jez Ashurst and Bradford Ellis, and produced by Richard "Biff" Stannard.
-It was released in the United States on 5 November, in Ireland and the United Kingdom on 29 November and many parts of Europe on 2 December.
-The song is certified double platinum by the British Phonographic Industry (BPI).
-"One More Sleep" is one of the most-streamed Christmas songs in the UK, with over 276 million streams worldwide.
-As of December 2023, "One More Sleep" is the 4th biggest Christmas song of the 21st century in the UK, having sold over 1.46 million units.
+"One More Sleep" is a song recorded by British singer Leona Lewis.
+It was released as the lead single from her first Christmas album and fourth studio album, Christmas, with Love (2013), on 5 November 2013 through RCA Records and Syco Music.
+The song was written by Lewis in collaboration with Richard "Biff" Stannard, Iain James, Jez Ashurst and Bradford Ellis, and was produced by Richard "Biff" Stannard.
+"One More Sleep" is a Motown-inspired christmas song, which lyrically consists of Lewis counting down the days until she can be with her lover on Christmas day.
+The track garnered critical acclaim, with many critics considering it to be one of the best Christmas songs of all time.
+In 2025, Billboard ranked "One More Sleep" 12th on their "Best New Christmas Songs of the 21st Century" list.